THE GABON MINI-SERIES

 The assumption that African nations are identical to one another is a blind spot that both alternative and mainstream media outlets share in common.

 One also finds similar shoddiness in the manner in which the raging conflict in Sudan is being reported.
 Dishonest mainstream corporate media claim Russia instigated the conflict while clueless alternative media outlets claim that the instigator is the United States.
 In reality, the Sudanese conflict is a homegrown political affair, which had been simmering for over a decade before it finally exploded, as I explained in great details in my first and second articles on the subject.
+Foreign involvement in the Sudanese conflict is mostly limited to Egypt backing the Sudanese military regime and UAE supporting the RSF paramilitaries.

 Contrary to reports in mainstream and alternative media, the ruling Bongo Dynasty was not overthrown.
 Instead, its composition was merely reconfigured.